 - Delete an existing Field from a Template

 - View all Samples created from a Template

 - Update a specific Sample to a new Template Version

-- Update All Samples to New Template Version
+- Update all of your Samples to a new Template Version

 When working with samples, you might add custom fields to a sample to include relevant information about it, and notice that you're regularly duplicating that sample to reuse the same custom fields for new samples.
 This is where using sample templates comes in handy.

 Templates can be created from scratch, or from existing samples.
 By creating a template and editing it to your liking, you are able to reuse the structure of a specific sample for future samples.
 This enables you to create samples with a consistent format, as well as ensuring that fields that are required for safety or regulatory purposes are included for each sample of that type.